yearn/yearn-devdocs/docs/developers/v3/strategy_writing_guide.md

     - This function is called during every deposit into your strategy to allow it to deploy the underlying asset deposited into the yield source.

     **Parameters**:
-    - `_amount`: The total amount of underlying assets currently available for the deployment strategy, including the amount deposited and previously idle funds.
+    - `_amount`: The total amount of underlying assets currently available for deployment, including the amount deposited and previously idle funds.

     **Returns**: NONE.